Min5407/angular/README.md

  * http://local:3000/channel/invite (post) :This route is used for adding member to the channel and it has the same parameters as the deleting member routes.
 This will add the member to the channel and returns the updated data back to the client side.

+ *    socket. on(“connection”): this is a socket that is responsible for connecting the socket.

+ *    socket.
+On(“message”): this is a function that is responsible for receiving the chat data from the client side.
+This is also where the new message will be stored in the database.

+ *    Io.to(data.channel).emit(“message”): This is responsible for sending the message back only to the channel where the user is in in real time.

+ *    Socket.
+On(‘leave”) : this is called when a user clicks a leave button to leave chat.
+This route will make the user to leave the socket once the user clicks the leave button in the web page.

+ *    Io.to(data.channel).emit(“left”): This is used to send the message that certain user has left to others in the channel chat.

+ *    Socket.
+On(‘join”): This is used to get the data from the client side once the user clicks the chat button to enter the chat component.

+ *    Io.to(data.channel).emit(“joined”): this is used to get the joined message from the server side and to display it on the client side.

 # Angular components / Services / server